simonlieu18/osticket-prereqs/README.md

 <p>
 Go to the properties of "ost-config.php" then go to the security tab and click "advanced".
 Then click "disable inheritance".
-After that, add "everyone", give them full access.
+After that, add "everyone", give them all access.
 </p>
 <br />